 Technical Illustration

 Process flows, system maps, and exploded views.
 Technically accurate: reviewed by engineers, not just designers.
+Evaluators score project understanding at 15-25% of total weight.
+Clear visuals strengthen that section.

 3D Technical Animations